What to Expect

 We realize it can be intimidating to visit a church for the first time.
 That’s why we’ve created this content: to give you a sense of what to expect and how to prepare.
 We think you'll quickly discover why we say often that we are after one thing; "life with Jesus".
 We are a multi-generational community of all ages, and a place to take a next step wherever you are in your spiritual journey.
 We are a family church, discovering together, the ultimate joy that comes from fellowship with God, with the family of faith, knowing that it’s ok to not have it all figured out.

 Palm Sunday, otherwise known as the triumphal entry, is the time when we reflect on Jesus riding in on a donkey, being hailed as King.
-On this Sunday we will be in Luke 22:63-71, though lacking in celebration, we see Jesus making known His kingship to all those who are present.
+On this Sunday we will be in Matthew, seeing Jesus hailed as

 Hillcrest KIDS offered at both services